We operate four venues on event day with Blackmores volunteers posted at all four, including;

 Workforce Support are required to perform volunteer crew check-in/out and assist the Workforce Manager where required.
 You will liaise with the Team Leaders of each functional area in the venue and support them in the deployment of crew members.
 The role of the WFS in venues varies depending on the assigned location.
 You will also assist the Volunteer Manager pre-event by calling your venue Team Leaders to confirm their attendance and answer any last minute questions they may have about the day.

 You must be available to attend a mandatory evening training/briefing session prior to Event Day to gain further information about your Roles & Responsibilities as a Workforce Support.
-(Training dates TBC)
+(Tuesday 30th August 2016)

 Team Leaders (TL):

 You must be available to attend a mandatory evening training/briefing session prior to Event Day to gain further information about your Roles & Responsibilities as a Team Leader.
-(Training dates TBC)
+(Tuesday 30th August 2016)

 Wayfinders are responsible for roaming within your chosen Venue to provide directional assistance and information to race participants and spectators on Event Day.
+Wayfinders need to use the briefing information & maps provided to them to identify key landmarks & event areas to participants (e.g. the location of toilets, corporate marquees, sponsor tents/activations, baggage collection area).
 You will need to follow instructions from your Team Leader, Workforce Manager and Venue Manager.

 Drink Station Crew (DS):

 As a Drink Station Crew member you are responsible for assisting with the set-up, pack-up and operation of drink stations within the venues.
 Sydney Opera House volunteer crews will hand out water bottles, while other venues will service the participants with cups of water.